KeithChamberlain/Tweet-Sentiment-and-Music-Genere/README.md

 There are four main reasons the Onbuy results did not coincide with the results here.

-  1. Both studies are single sample studies with unknown variance.
+  1. Both studies are single sample studies with unknown population variance.
 This one only has a span of 2 weeks, while the Onbuy study has a span of a year.
 We do not know how much the charts fluctuate from sample to sample.
   1. The studies were undertaken on different social media platforms, which limit their generalizability to results we could expect from people on other social media.
-  1. The Onbuy results, and the results here, may be limited to a specific time-span.
+  1. The Onbuy results, and the results here, may be limited to a specific timespan.
 It may be that the number 15 so-called "happiest" rated K-Pop from the Onbuy study is now waning at this specific time-point due to factors such as popularity.
 The findings here are not a blow to Onbuy's methods for the next reason.
   1. We must keep in mind that the methods between this study and Onbuy's study are different.
+The Onbuy team used the frequencies from a bag of 15 of the most frequent positive words on Reddit, while I used sentiment scores of whole tweets.
+Some pros and cons of each method were discussed in the Limitations section.

-One response to the disparity in study results is to write Onbuy and get their bag of words and analyze these data according to their methods to search for disparities based on methods.
+One response to the disparity in study results is to write Onbuy and get their bag of words and reanalyze these data.

+Keep in mind Onbuy is under no obligation to respond.
+One reason they might anyway is to support a preliminary attempt to reproduce their work appropriately on another social media platform, which might promote future research on the topic.

+Another reason is that their data science team may see an opportunity to correct statements I made in a 'pay it forward' fashion, improving the visibility of their article and derivative works based on that article.
+For example, the methods used may be more solid than I gave credit for here, and the Onbuy team would have a chance to bring that to their readers attention by providing reference works in response that I can further provide here.

+## Possible Future Directions

+Future directions may include:

+  1. Generating predictions based on classification models.
+Particularly, I am interested in using methods that depend on calibration as well as metrics for the practice.
+  1. Reviewing the literature to see if anyone else has already assessed a 15 most frequent positive words list in tweets in 2021, to see if the next step is necessary:
+  1. Generating a list of 15 most positive words used in Tweets in 2021 to:
+  1. Reproduce Onbuy's methods on these data with a bag of words for positive words research specific to Twitter.
+  1. Getting Onbuy's list of positive words to see how well they apply to other social media.